filipesabella/quick-file-actions/README.md

 Quick move, copy, and delete file actions.

+* ctrl-alt-c: copy
+* ctrl-alt-d: delete
 * ctrl-alt-m: move
-* ctrl-alt-d: delete
-* ctrl-alt-c: copy
+* ctrl-alt-n: new

 Or through the command palette.